RJAttwell/Authentication/Authentication Notes.md

 - Salt rounds: Can salt the password and then run it through the hash functions.
 You can do this again.
 And again.
 Each time is a round.

 - Makes password even more secure.

+Cookies:
+- Example:
+    - Browser makes GET request to server.
+    - Server makes a response (sends JS, CSS, HTML files to display website, etc.)
+    - Browser makes an action (POST request) that in turn causes a response from the server in which the server creates a cookie.
+    - Server sends cookie and tells browser to save it.
+    - Next time the browser makes a GET request to that server, it sends along the cookie for the server to remember the action that was made.

+Sessions:
+- A session is the amount of time in which the browser and server are in engagement.

+- Session begins at log in and ends at log out.

+Passport.JS: